 Writing about the arts requires a grasp of philosophical principles, aesthetic theory, and historical background, as well as an eye for detail and the ability to engage creatively with a range of different approaches.
 This class offer an introduction to all of these principles.
-The course will have both a theoretical and practical focus, offering students guidance on how to get to grips effectively and quickly with a new artistic or historical field and how to make the most of interviews with museum staff and experts.
+The course will have both a theoretical and practical focus, offering students guidance on how to get to grips effectively and quickly with a new artistic or historical field.

 We will look at different approaches by professional reviewers and creative writers, as well as practical writing tasks, such as composing a pitch, writing an effective opening, and structuring your piece.
 The aim will be for everyone to come away at the end of the session with an idea for a review, a structure, an angle, and how to go about developing it into a full article.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.